Table of Contents

 When one is engaged in selling goods, a business contract called a sales agreement is used.
 The sales agreement details the agreement between the parties.
 It likely includes the item sold, the purchase price for the item, and the number of items the buyer will purchase.
 It may also include the date the items will be delivered, how they will be delivered, and when payment is due.

-3. The Consequences of Not Having One
+3. The Consequences of Not Having a Business Contract

 When you have a business contract reduced to writing, you have a clear road map detailing what you and the other party to the contract agreed to.
 Because contracts are legally binding, if the other party fails to meet their obligations, you have the right to legal recourse.